wilhelmson arkitekter:

 on the 8th of January 2007 the decision was made by the municipal council of Kiruna to move the city towards the northwest in accordance with the LKAB study.

-in the meanwhile you can find more detailed information about the New Kiruna project by downloading the official report: Nya Kiruna – Nordvästra alternativet, Stadsutveckling 01/03/06.
+you can find more detailed information about the New Kiruna project by downloading the official report: Nya Kiruna – Nordvästra alternativet, Stadsutveckling 01/03/06.

 > download: pdf